At a glance

 If the medication has been prescribed to your cat and administered as per instructions, then there is little to worry about if foaming at the mouth is the only symptom, although it is always important to let your veterinarian know.
 Offer your cat a small meal or a treat after he’s had his medication to help get rid of the bitter taste.

-If administration of a bitter-tasting medication becomes a problem for you or your cat, you can ask your veterinarian about having the medication compounded.
-Compounding medication can give it a more pleasant flavour such as tuna, which is more palatable for your cat.
-Or the medication can be in liquid form instead of tablet form.
-Compounding can make it easier to administer certain medications to your cat.
+If the administration of a bitter-tasting medication becomes a problem for you or your cat, you can ask your veterinarian about having the medication compounded.
+Compounding medication can give it a more palatable flavour such as tuna, which is more palatable for your cat.
+Or the medication can be in liquid form instead of a tablet form.

 There are so many potential hazards out there, and cats are particularly vulnerable.
 Poisons which can cause frothing of the mouth include pyrethrins, poisonous toads, plants, snail bait.
 Look out for other symptoms of poisoning such as confusion, ataxia (wobbly gait), vomiting, diarrhea, lethargy.
 If your cat displays any of these symptoms, seek veterinary attention immediately.